Solve The Problem Of CNC Waterjet Troubleshooting:

 While seals live naturally short.
 Some actions you can follow to help them to extend the last longer interval are:

-- Make sure to use the right quality of water within a satisfactory range.
+>Make sure to use the right water quality within an acceptable range.

-- During seal replacement, clean all parts thoroughly to get rid of debris.
+>During seal replacement, clean all parts thoroughly to eliminate debris.

-- Verifying the water volume and pressure meets the minimum required standard.
+>Verifying the water volume and pressure meet the minimum required standard.

-- To make sure plunger bearing is not worn.
+>Make sure the plunger bearing is not worn.

 3) Water leaks: (waterjet troubleshooting)